Automattic/mongoose/migrating_to_5.md

 `remove()`, `deleteOne()`, and `deleteMany()` doesn't happen until `exec()`.
-This makes it easier for hooks and custom query helpers to modify data, because mongoose won't restructure the data you passed in until after your hooks and query helpers you ran.
+This makes it easier for hooks and custom query helpers to modify data, because mongoose won't restructure the data you passed in until after your hooks and query helpers have ran.
 It also makes it possible to set the `overwrite` option _after_ passing in an update.

 ```javascript